Hobey Baker: Post-university years

 The summer after graduation, Baker toured Europe as a celebrity correspondent for The New York Times, where he wrote about events like the Henley Royal Regatta.
 Through his Princeton classmates, he was hired by Wall Street insurance firm Johnson & Higgins upon his return to the United States.
 Soon after, another Princeton graduate offered him a job at J.P.
 Morgan Bank.
 Hired onto a two-year trainee program, Baker earned about $20 per week.
-Baker befriended a rich New York socialite, Percy R. Pyne II, who had also attended St. Paul's and Princeton.
-Though ten years older than Baker, they quickly became friends and Pyne allowed Baker to stay at his house at 263 Madison Avenue.
-Pyne later introduced Baker to Jeanne Marie Scott, a socialite known as Mimi, to whom Baker was briefly engaged late in 1918.
+Baker befriended a rich New York socialite, Percy R. Pyne 2nd, who had also attended St. Paul's and Princeton.
+Though ten years older than Baker, they quickly became friends and Pyne invited Baker to live with him at his house at 263 Madison Avenue, which he did for two years.
+Pyne was known to be homosexual, and there is evidence suggestive of a romantic relationship.
+In 1917, Baker wrote to Pyne: "I can’t tell you what your letters mean to me...the picture of you came, also...When I feel especially dirty, I shall look at that picture...it makes me want to see you so much....I get horrible homesick and get thinking of the wonderful times we had when we weren’t scrapping."

+Pyne later introduced Baker to Jeanne Marie Scott, an equally rich socialite known as Mimi, to whom Baker was briefly engaged late in 1918.
 A quiet individual, Baker was embarrassed when bank executives brought important clients by his office to see him.
 He quickly tired of working in an office job, and looked for ways to alleviate his boredom.